Aubrianna-1/info3180-project2/README.md

+THE FINAL PROJECT CODE IS IN THE LOGIN-LOGOUT BRANCH, NOT THE MAIN BRANCH
 # INFO3180 VueJS and Flask Starter

 This template should help get you started developing with Vue 3 on the frontend and Flask as an API on the backend.